edeposit/marcxml_parser/docs/example/example.rst

         ]
     }

-Notice the ``q`` sub-record, which was three times in original XML and now is in list.
+Notice the ``q`` sub-record, which was three times in original XML and now is stored as list.

 This is the reason why most of the getters returns lists and not just simply values - the nature of MARC records are lists.

 Getters
 -------

-To access values inside :attr:`.controlfields` and :attr:`.datafields`, you can use direct access to this dicts, but it is highly recommended to use highlevel
+To access values inside :attr:`.controlfields` and :attr:`.datafields`, you can use direct access to internal `dict` structure:
-getters:

 .. code-block:: python